Giraffe Ranch Florida – Why You Should Visit!

 Llama Walk Safari

 Maybe you want your tour guide to be the fluffy type?
-If so, tour the ranch by foot with a human and llama guide. *Currently, this tour is not available due to COVID.
+If so, tour the ranch on foot with a human and llama guide. *Currently, this tour is not available due to COVID.

 Segway X2s Safari

 Almost all visitors come back and experience a different type of safari!
-Each safari is unique and dynamic, with no two being the same.
+Each safari is unique and dynamic, with no two alike.

 My Experience at Giraffe Ranch, Florida

 As mentioned above, I chose to do the Segway Safari.
 I can’t say enough good things about it.
 It was fantastic!
-I was fortunate, too, to go out with Lex’s wife Elena, and one other couple, so it was intimate.
+I was fortunate, too, to go out with Lex’s wife, Elena, and another couple, so it was intimate.
 There’s nothing like getting out on the vista where the animals run past you wild.
 It’s exhilarating.

 The Giraffe’s